simshi/simshi.github.io/posts/2013-02-26-compiler-warnings-are-your-friends.md

 releaseLock(customer_entry_lock);
 ```

-Like above code, they appears in a very long function, bugs are growing very easily in complex logic, ang again compiler can find it for you:
+Like above code, they appears in a very long function, bugs are growing very easily in complex logic, and again compiler can find it for you:

 ``` c
 ../customers.c:556:11: error: variable 'parent_id' is used uninitialized whenever 'if' condition is false